kernc/xsuspender/README.md

 This is _strongly recommended_ to confirm your customized configuration rules indeed work as you expect.

+#### Logs

-If xsuspender is auto run by your X session manager, you might find clues to its unexpected behavior in _~/.xsession-errors_.
+If xsuspender is autostarted by your X session manager, you might find clues to its unexpected behavior in `~/.xsession-errors`.

 Notes
 -----